 Admission may be granted to first year applicants who have an unweighted high school grade point average of 2.5 or above (on a 4.00 scale), and a thorough review of the student’s application, transcript(s) and other supporting application materials.* Applicants who do not meet these criteria will be reviewed by the Admissions Committee; admission may be granted or denied.
 Non-academic criteria may also be considered in the admission process.

 *Entrance into certain academic programs may have additional requirements.

-Academic scholarships are based on a student’s cumulative high school GPA and class rank.
+Academic scholarships are based on a student’s cumulative high school unweighted GPA and either their ACT/SAT test scores or class rank.
 A separate application is not required.
 Students who qualify for an academic scholarship will be notified by their admissions counselor.